yojimbo87/DOMgine/README.md

   - `tileHeight` - number of pixels representing height of single tile used for determining location (16 by default)
   - `playground` - reference to playground object which is responsible for map and pathfinding (false by default)

 Constructor for standalone walker entity which performs create animation upon creation.
+If playground reference is passed within options object, entity adds and removes itself, updates each movement cycle on map and uses pathfinding and z-index status information given by playground object.

     walker.move(left, top);